Gascony - 17th century estate - Auch

 The property is to the south of Auch, the region's capital, on the banks of the river Gers.
 Some of the land takes the form of an island in the river.
 The arable land is leased to local farmers.
 The grounds around the houses are landscaped with boxwood hedges, groves of Douglas pine and lawned visitas.
 A couple of small lakes and some dense woodland mean that there is a rich variety of wildlife on the estate.
 The arable land and the fact that it is a listed building means that no neighbour can build within half a kilometre of the manor house.

 The layout of the buildings is U-shaped.
 On one side we have the old manor house (or chateau according to local usage) which contains the family home, the two guest suites and one of the gites.
-On the other side we find the remaining gites, the spa and the unrenovated barn.
+On the other side we find the remaining gites, the Health & Fitness centre and the unrenovated barn.
 Above all there is plenty of space: each gite has between 120m² and 175m² with which to house its guests as well as private terrace space outside.
 Guests have access to one of the 12 metre pools and the spa.

 Buying an estate like this is to buy into a piece of French cultural heritage.
 Not only has the estate and its owners played a part in Gascony's history for the past 400 years, but it has also acquired an international dimension with its connection to the Italian artist Cavaglieri.
 There are always dangers associated with purchasing a listed building but in this case all the serious renovation has been done: by qualified, govt-approved craftsmen overseen by the architecte des Bâtiments de France.
 No better guarantee.